-This movie resource website features useful information for independent filmmakers and film students who are shopping for the best online bargains on 16mm film stock, used movie cameras, vintage movie projectors, light meters, editing splicers, reels, movie clapboards, and other mint motion picture and post production equipment for sale.
+This film website is filled with movie resources, offering useful information for independent filmmakers and film students who are shopping for the best online bargains on 16mm film stock, used movie cameras, vintage movie projectors, light meters, editing splicers, reels, movie clapboards, and other mint motion picture and post production equipment for sale.
 Many people starting out in the film industry are restricted to tight budget and need to find the best bargains on film equipment and supplies in order to produce and finish their movie.
 Shooting a movie on a low budget is possible when you plan and research everything, including purchases.
 Don't let the high costs of film production scare you away from completing your dream film.
 You can find good discount deals on many movie supplies and motion picture equipment for sale online!

 Our site also list a selection of helpful books on 16mm film production and editing.
 Many used or previously owned 16mm equipment are available for a low cost through online auctions.
 Film-makers who over buy film stock and movie supplies for their shoot end up selling their overstock at a lower price.
 Also, a few online retailers like BH Photo Video sell brand new film stock and products at a lower price.
 This film site organizes these 16mm film stock, movie cameras, and other equipment that are for sale in an easy to find manner so you can take advantage of these deals, and at the same time, read some of our helpful information on various 16 mm film equipment and supplies.
 We also have a resource for buying 8mm or 16mm Vintage American or foreign movie and cinema prints for sale from around the world if you have your own motion picture library.